Our Serviced Apartments in Jersey

-Experience lovely small town charm while you’re shopping in Jersey – the perfect atmosphere for a quiet afternoon of browsing and window shopping.
+Make sure to schedule in some retail therapy when you visit Jersey.
+Experience lovely small-town charm while you’re shopping – the perfect atmosphere for a quiet afternoon of browsing and window shopping.
 Whilst there are no big shopping centres on the island, you’ll find pedestrianised streets lined with familiar high street brands, artisan shops, gorgeous boutiques and historic markets.

 The banking industry means there’s plenty of money in Jersey, which is reflected in the fancy designer labels and gourmet delis.
 That said, there’s plenty for the visitor on a budget to enjoy – if you head down the quieter side streets, you’ll find lots of quirky knick-knacks, jewellery, crafts and souvenirs, and Central Market is the place to go for fresh flowers, fruit and veg.

-Jersey has a rich and fascinating heritage that stretches back over a thousand years; the mix of British and French culture is in evidence everywhere, from charming Norman-style farmhouses to the many galleries and museums that tell the story of this island’s intriguing role in British history.
+Jersey has a fascinating heritage that stretches back over a thousand years.
+The mix of British and French culture is in evidence everywhere, from charming Norman-style farmhouses to the many galleries and museums that tell the story of this island’s intriguing role in British history.

-If military history is your thing, you can explore Elizabeth Castle, which has been at the front line of Jersey’s defence from enemies for over 300 years, or Grève de Lecq Barracks, which housed troops during the Napoleonic wars.
+If you enjoy delving into the past, you can explore Elizabeth Castle, which has been at the front line of Jersey’s defence from enemies for over 300 years, or Grève de Lecq Barracks, which housed troops during the Napoleonic wars.

-For a more recent glimpse into Jersey’s history, you definitely won’t want to miss Jersey’s Military Museum and war tunnels, which tell the remarkable story of Jersey’s occupation during the Second World War.
+For a more recent glimpse into Jersey’s historical event, you definitely won’t want to miss Jersey’s Military Museum and war tunnels.
+A Jersey tourist attraction, they tell the remarkable story of Jersey’s occupation during the Second World War.

 Jersey is a small island, which makes it joyfully easy to get around.
+It's nice to know when looking for where to stay in Jersey that you always have transport options nearby.
 There is a good bus service from St Helier with routes covering the whole island, and all buses have wheelchair access.
 The roads are good and reasonably quiet outside St Helier, so hiring a car is also a good option if you want to explore the gorgeous countryside and coastline in your own time.

 You can use UK sterling currency in Jersey, but don’t be surprised if you get Jersey banknotes and Jersey pound coins as change.
 You may have trouble spending these if you take them back with you to the UK (although technically it is still legal tender), but you can swap any leftover cash you have for sterling in any UK or Jersey bank.
 Jersey’s location just off the coast of Normandy means lots of places accept Euros too.